Child Abuse and Neglect Prevention (1.5 hour)

 Healing Hearts: Trauma (2 hour or full-day)

-We offer five workshops from the Healing Hearts Series, including:
+We offer seven workshops from the Healing Hearts Series, including:

 Protective Factors (2 hour, half day or full day)